Dantee296/InstrumentServices/README.md

 ## Developing Enviorment
 ***
-> The InstrumentServices has built libimobiledevice.dll, libplist.dll and other nessceary dynamic linking library file sucessfully,
+> The InstrumentServices has built libimobiledevice.dll, libplist.dll and other nessceary dynamic linking library files sucessfully,
     Therefore, developer don not need to rebuild these files twice.
 - python:      python3.7.7
 - os:         windows10